It’s not uncommon for some listings to not get any offers. Languishing on the market can be incredibly stressful for homeowners looking to sell!

 - If you have a decent amount of showings without receiving an offer typically means that your home is 5% overpriced.

-- If you are receiving online exposure but almost no activity or showings, then you are typically 10%++ overpriced.
+- If you are receiving online exposure but almost no activity or showings, you are typically 10%++ overpriced.

 If you miss your target buyer due to pricing errors, you need to adjust immediately.
 But we go a step further; we don’t make pricing errors, so you get the right buyers into your home, and you will see a quick and successful sale for the maximum price!